Danish Royals mark Greenland’s New Self-Government Laws

 In the presence of the Greenlandic Parliament, Danish Prime Minister Lars Lokke Rasmussen, her immediate family, and representatives from 17 countries and nations; Queen Margrethe II solemnly presented the Chairman of Greenland’s Parliament with official documentation which declared Greenland self-governing.
 The laws come after last year’s referendum in which 75% of those eligible to vote out of Greenland’s 58,000 population approved the new laws; which end Denmark’s 288-year rule over the nation.

 Greenland’s new official Prime Minister, Kuupik Kleist, called the new law a “relationship based on equality” between Greenland and Denmark, and likened the change to that of a marriage where a bossy wife henpecks her husband: “From today the man in the house has as much say as the wife,” as was reported by The New York Times.

 A gala banquet was held in yesterday evening to celebrate the self-government.
 Queen Margrethe II and Prince Henrik will stay on in Greenland until June 24th, undertaking cultural and economic engagements, while Crown Prince Frederik and Crown Princess Mary will head home to Copenhagen today.

-More information on the official visit to Greenland can be found here.Filed under Danish Royals
+More information on the official visit to Greenland can be found here.Filed under Denmark

-Tagged Children, Crown Prince Frederik, Crown Princess Mary, Government, Greenland, Margrethe II, Official Visit, Poetry, Prime Minister L.L.
-Rasmussen, Prince Henrik the Prince Consort, The Mary Foundation.
+Tagged Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Government, Greenland, Margrethe II of Denmark, Official Visit, Poetry, Prime Minister L.L.
+Rasmussen of Denmark, Prince Henrik the Prince Consort, The Mary Foundation.